SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

 to hard wrap a multiline string literal in your source code, without changing the value of the resulting string.

+.. x``  Bogus `` paired with the one in the listing, to fix VIM syntax highlighting.

 Special characters
 can be included in string literals of both the single-line and multiline forms